browserengineering/book/book/visual-effects.md

 </div>

-Observe that the letters near the corner are cut off to maintain a sharp rounded edge.
-(Uhh... actually, at the time of this writing, Safari does not support `overflow: clip`, so if you're using Safari you won't see this effect.[^hidden]) That's clipping; without the `overflow: clip` property these letters would instead be fully drawn, like we saw earlier in this chapter.
+Observe that the letters near the corner are cut off to maintain a sharp rounded edge.[^hidden] That's clipping; without the `overflow: clip` property these letters would instead be fully drawn, like we saw earlier in this chapter.

-[^hidden]: The similar `overflow: hidden` is supported by all browsers.
-However, in this case, `overflow: hidden` will also increase the height of `div` until the rounded corners no longer clip out the text.
+[^hidden]: The `overflow: hidden` propertyis somewhat similar, but in this case it will increase the height of `div` until the rounded corners no longer clip out the text.
 This is because `overflow:hidden` has different rules for sizing boxes, having to do with the possibility of the child content being scrolled---`hidden` means "clipped, but might be scrolled by JavaScript".
 If the blue box had not been taller, than it would have been impossible to see the text, which is really bad if it's intended that there should be a way to scroll it on-screen.

 Counterintuitively, we'll implement clipping using blending modes.
 We'll make a new surface (the mask), draw a rounded rectangle into it,